mizzioisf/openhospital-client/README.md

 **Advanced options - common to all architecture**

 Some options can also be setup manually by editing the script and setting the specific script variables.
+This might also be useful to set different combinations of options (language, debug level, ...) for specific needs.

 - Distribution type, language and debug level: